willfurnass/sheffield_hpc/hpc/jupyterhub/issues.rst

 * the job scheduler allocates you resources on cluster nodes but the Jupyter server software cannot start for some reason.

-To determine if the third of these possibilities is the case check the most recent ``jupyterhub.oXXXXXX`` log file in your home directory for error messages.
+To determine if the third of these possibilities is the case look at the most recent messages written to the ``.jupyterhub.sge.out`` log file in your home directory.

 I encounter errors when trying to create/modify environments via the Conda tab in Jupyter
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^